haroldopaulino/android_knowledge_base/README.md

 ## Knowledge Base - Android App

-**Development Overview** -> *Native Android App – Java, XML, SQLite*
+**Development Overview** -> *Native Android App – Java, XML, SQLite, Apache, MySQL, PHP*

-Allows users to create companies in which the administrators enroll problems/solutions and authorized employees can search, view and possible edit them.
+Allows users to create companies in which the administrators enroll problems/solutions and authorized employees can search, view and possibly edit them.

+I used native Java and XML layouts to develop this project, and I’ve created all image assets using Corel Draw.

-The data is downloaded from a REST web service into the app’s local SQLite Database.
+The app consumes a REST API, which was written in PHP/MySQL under an Apache HTTP server, and the data is stored the app’s local SQLite Database.

-This app offers language selection of four languages: English, Spanish, French or Portuguese.
-Once the user chooses one, it gets stored in an SQLite local database, so the user does not have to select it again, unless another language selection is needed.
+This app offers language selection: English, Spanish, French or Portuguese.
+Once the user chooses one, the preference gets stored in an SQLite local database, so the user does not have to select it again, unless another language is selected.

 [Play Store -> Knowledge Base](https://play.google.com/store/apps/details?id=com.prpinfo.bancodesolucoes&hl=en)